How Do I Know If My Fiction Writing is Good?Oct 27, 2019

 I'm keeping it short and yellow and sour, so you focus and apply the three points above as you scrutinise that first chapter and score yourself out of ten on each before you share it with anyone ever again.
 My A* grade writers who've taken our course and are getting ready to be pitched to our literary agents, will score no less than a ten from me on each one.

 Finally, here's what I do.
 I make the font size nice and big to fit ten words per line like in the real books.
 Then I scroll through my manuscript with a really good book in my left hand, and I look from one to the other and I say - is it anywhere close?
 If it's not, why not?
 I want it to be better.
 (That's why when it comes to novels, I've got a lot of preserved lemons in my pantry.
 They disappoint me, but I'll pickle them one of these days.)

 For now, let's focus on you and making some sparkling lemonade.
-At The Novelry we mean business, and my aim is to get you published and make you famous.
+At The Novelry we mean business, and my aim is to get you published and make you famous; try one of our online creative writing courses.
 The step-change - the leap - between drafts of my writers' books makes my heart race.